15 Aug 7 Wonderful Alpine Lakes in Switzerland You Can Easily Reach

-From Oeschinen Lake you can hike up to the Bluemlisalphutte (a strenuous 5 hours walk up to 2840 mt/ 9320 ft), but the lake is also easy accessible with a short (30-40 min) walk from the cable car climbing up from Kadersteg.
+From Oeschinen Lake you can hike up to the Bluemlisalphutte (a strenuous 5 hours walk up to 2840 mt/ 9320 ft), but you can also easily access the lake with a short (30-40 min) walk from the cable car climbing up from Kandersteg.

 Bachalpsee (Berner Oberland, Jungfrau region)

 The Jungfrau region and the area around Grindelwald are between the most beautiful (and famous) in Switzerland.
 Despite its beauty, most tourists (Chinese mainly, who apparently love visiting) spend very little time here, usually overnighting in Interlaken and taking the scenic Jungfrau Bahn to reach Jungfraujoch and enjoy the stunning view of the Aletsch Glacier.